 - My DVD series on Digestive Wellness covers all aspects of gut health and detoxification.

 - How does that square with the advice you’ve heard that red wine is good for your heart?
 The benefit seems to come from the plant antioxidants (polyphenols), not the alcohol.
 In fact, those plant compounds may be more effective without the alcohol.
-Longevinex capsules are the best way to get one of the most powerful of these, resveratrol.
-The latest 2017 research says that any level of alcohol consumption can increase the risk of many types of cancer.
-Read more.
+See “resveratrol” in the supplement list above.

-13. Use hormone replacement therapy safely.
+9. Use hormone replacement therapy safely.